dobyemail/python/CONTRIBUTE.md

 ## Documentation

 If you've added new features or made significant changes, please update the documentation accordingly.
+Ensure that the README.md file is kept up-to-date, as it is used as the long description for the package on PyPI.

 Thank you for contributing to dobyemail!